 If you’ve followed me for a while now, you may already be aware that I passed my driving test in 2017 after many failed attempts.
 But until a couple of weeks ago, I hadn’t driven again since.
 After all of that time, I finally got my own car and as an anxious person, the transaction hasn’t been easy.
 However, as a driver, there are so many things I’ve thought about which I didn’t even consider before getting a car.
-I panic a lot when driving and after hearing other new driver stories, I feel somewhat better.
+I panic a lot when driving and after hearing stories from fellow newbie drivers, I feel somewhat better.
 Therefore I decided to share a post on thoughts that (almost) every new driver has.

 Pleeeeaseee don’t stall, especially not here!

 The dreaded stall, which of course, always has to happen at the worst time possible.
 Remember even experienced drivers even stall.